Samba de Amigo: Maraca controllers

 The original arcade game used red maraca controllers modeled after their in-game design.
 Magnetic sensors were used to determine their position.
 As this was an expensive process, it had to be reworked for the home version.

 In the Dreamcast version, each maraca has a cord which is plugged into a bar that lies in front of the player's feet.
 The bar is slightly more than two feet in length and has a sensor at each end, and each maraca has an ultrasonic transmitter mounted on its cord; this allows the system to triangulate the position of each maraca.
 The rattle part can be unscrewed from the top of each maraca for quieter play.
 Included in the box is a plastic mat with two brown footprints, which helps players properly position themselves in relation to the sensor bar.

-With the exception of the Ver.
-2000 sequel, the maracas were never officially used for any other games, though they can be used with Namco's Mr. Driller for approximate control of the player's character.
-A single maraca could also be used to control the SNK produced game Cool Cool Toon.

-In the Wii version, players use the Wii Remote, in combination with either the Nunchuk or another Wii Remote.
-Optional, unlicensed third-party maraca attachments are also available.

-In a Flash version mini game used for the promotion of the Wii version of the game, keys W, D, and C, then O, J, and N is used to tap the drums.
+In a Flash version mini-game used for the promotion of the Wii version of the game, keys W, D and C, then O, J and N is used to tap the drums.
 The mini game also played an introductory movie showing a family playing the Wii version of the game.

+Development

+Samba de Amigo was first developed as an experimental arcade game during the time of attractive music arcade games and swiftly by a team with little experience in game development.
+Shun Nakamura, the game's director, was more focused on creating a music game where players could have fun and enjoy the performance of music, instead of just playing music.
+The choice of maracas was inspired by how Japanese people would use maracas to add interest to karaoke performances.
+As the game was originally developed for the local Japanese market, Western songs that were familiar to Japanese audiences were chosen, as well as songs with rhythms that were easy for one to immerse into.
+The main character, Amigo, was determined based on how his cheerful personality matched the typical portrayal of monkeys, and finalized by Yuji Uekawa, the character designer for the Sonic the Hedgehog series.
+The game received positive reception every time it was presented by the team, which would lead it to being ported to the Dreamcast.